Last updated 15 January 2017

 Cutting-edge technologies combining security and comfort

-The most well-known techniques include fingerprints, facial, iris, palm and DNA-based recognition.
+The most well-known techniques include fingerprints, face recognition, iris, palm and DNA-based recognition.
 Research is currently opening the way for new types of biometrics, such as ear shape or facial thermography.

 Whatever the method, what all these biometric techniques have in common is that they all collect characteristics which are: